TABLE OF CONTENTS

 The Prime Minister

 The marijuana trends for edibles have increased expectations that by 2022, profits will quadruple both in the United States and Canada.
 Some experts think that edibles will grow to four billion dollars in the cannabis market by that time.
 It is a similar reaction in the cannabis-infused beverage market.
-Learn more about marijuana trends in the industry by visiting the Cannabis Training University.
+Learn more about marijuana trends in the industry by visiting the Cannabis Training University's blog page.